rashidazarang/mcp-ide-playbooks/README.md

 ## 🙏 Acknowledgments

-Built with ❤️ by the MCP Intelligence community.
+Built with ❤️ by Rashid Azarang

-Special thanks to:
-- Anthropic (Claude)
-- GitHub (Copilot)
-- MCP Protocol team
-- Our amazing contributors

 ---